WizardMickey718/hello-world/README.md

 # hello-world

 Hi Everybody.
-This is a chance to learn more about using GitHub, which I ususally find very confusin.
+This is a chance to learn more about using GitHub, which I ususally find very confusing.